How can we help?

 The Exact Kernel

 The kernel is the core of the integral equation that is solved in AN-SOF by means of the Method of Moments (MoM) to obtain the current distribution on metallic wires.
-Since the kernel cannot be calculated analytically in closed form, there are several approximations, among them the best known and widely used is the so-called “thin-wire approximation”.
+Since the kernel cannot be calculated analytically in closed form, several approximations exist, among which the best known and widely used is the so-called thin-wire approximation.

 The integral equation kernel is given by

-where s and s’ are coordinates along a wire that represent an observation point and a source point, respectively.
-G is the Green’s function and φ and φ’ are angles that determine points at the circumference of the wire cross-section.
-Thus, r = (s,φ) represents an observation point on the wire surface and r’ = (s’,φ’) represents a source point.
-With that said, we can see that the kernel is obtained averaging the Green’s function along the contour of the cross-section of a wire.
+where $s$ and $s’$ are coordinates along a wire axis that represent an observation point and a source point, respectively. $G$ is the free space Green’s function, and $\phi$ and $\phi’$ are angles that determine points on the circumference of the wire cross-section.
+Thus, $\mathbf{r} = (s,\phi)$ represents an observation point on the wire surface, and $\mathbf{r}’ = (s’,\phi’)$ represents a source point.
+With that said, we can see that the kernel is obtained by averaging the Green’s function along the contour of the wire’s cross-section.

 In the thin-wire approximation, the kernel is approximated as follows,

-where a is the wire radius and R is the distance between the source and observation points.
-When both points are on the same wire, the current will be represented by a filament on the wire axis, as the expression for R shows.
-In particular, when both points coincide, r = r’, which happens when calculating the interaction of a wire with itself, the thin-wire kernel will vary as 1/a, but the exact kernel will have an integrable singularity.
+where $a$ is the wire radius, and $R$ is the distance between the source and observation points.
+When both points are on the same wire, the current will be represented by a filament on the wire axis, as the expression for $R$ shows.
+In particular, when both points coincide ($\mathbf{r} = \mathbf{r}’$), which happens when calculating the electromagnetic interaction of a wire with itself, the thin-wire kernel will vary as $1/a$, but the exact kernel will have an integrable singularity.

 When a wire segment is thin, that is, its length is at least twice its diameter, the thin-wire approximation works well.
 However, as we increase the number of segments and therefore the segments get shorter, we will reach a threshold where the segments are too thick for the thin-wire approximation to work.
 This situation is particularly restrictive when we are investigating the convergence of some parameter or even when we want to fill the source gap at the antenna terminals using a short wire.

-In AN-SOF we have implemented the exact kernel instead of the thin-wire approximation.
-The solution is to separate the kernel into two terms, one that contains an analytically integrable singularity and the other that contains a remainder that can be numerically integrated with minimal computational effort since it does not have any singularity.
-We have also left the option of using an “extended kernel”, similar to the one used in NEC, where a series expansion of the kernel in terms of the wire radius is used and the a2 and a4 terms are retained.
+In AN-SOF, we have implemented the exact kernel instead of the thin-wire approximation.
+The solution involves separating the kernel into two terms: one containing an analytically integrable singularity, and the other containing a remainder that can be numerically integrated with minimal computational effort since it does not have any singularity.
+We have also provided the option of using an “extended kernel,” similar to the one used in NEC (Numerical Electromagnetics Code), where a series expansion of the kernel in terms of the wire radius is utilized, and the $a^2$ and $a^4$ terms are retained.

 Note

-In summary, it should be noted that the Exact Kernel and the Extended Kernel are implemented in AN-SOF, unlike NEC, which uses an extended kernel and the thin-wire approximation.
+In summary, it should be noted that AN-SOF implements both the Exact Kernel and the Extended Kernel, while NEC uses an extended kernel and the thin-wire approximation.

-Fig. 1 shows the current distribution in amplitude along a center-fed half-wave dipole obtained using the thin-wire approximation and the exact kernel.
-The segments into which the antenna has been divided have a diameter 3 times greater than their lengths, so we have very thick wires in this case.
+Fig. 1 shows the current distribution in amplitude along a center-fed half-wave dipole obtained using both the thin-wire approximation and the exact kernel.
+The antenna has been divided into segments with a diameter three times greater than their lengths, resulting in very thick wire segments in this case.

 Fig. 1: Current distribution along a center-fed half-wave dipole divided into segments having a diameter-to-segment length ratio of 3.